 It’s the same as human beings.
 Different humans of different ages and different ways of life have different dietary requirements, so we’re going to focus today on what your bettas are going to need so they can live happy and healthy lives.

 It’s vital you pay attention to how much food you’re giving your betta.
 Too much food and this can cause many health problems if your betta eats too much and becomes overfull.
-On the other hand, too much waste in the tank can cause problems to the quality of the water, which can also prove to be fatal.
+On the other hand, even with the best aquarium water clarifier, too much waste in the tank can cause problems to the quality of the water, which can also prove to be fatal and your canister filter won’t save you.

 This is because the food can fall to the bottom of the tank where it will begin the rotting process.